Is your Study IND Exempt?

 Step2

-The FDA regulations can be reviewed at 21 CFR 312.2(b) external site (opens in a new window) and are summarized below.
+The FDA IND regulations can be reviewed at 21 CFR 312.2(b) external site (opens in a new window) .
+The criteria for IND Exempt Category #1, the most commonly used IND Exempt Category, are summarized below.

-1. The investigation is not intended to be reported to the FDA in support of a new indication for use or any other significant change in the labeling for the drug.
+2. The research is not intended to be reported to the FDA as a well-controlled study in support of a new indication for use nor intended to be used to support any other significant change in the labeling for the drug.

-2. For prescription drugs, the investigation is not intended to support a significant change in the advertising for a prescription drug product.
+3. The research is not intended to support a significant change in the advertising for the product.

-3. The investigation does not involve a change in route of administration, dosage level, or patient population, or other factor that significantly increases the risks (or decreases the acceptability of the risks) associated with use of the drug product.
+4. The research does not involve a route of administration or dosage level or use in a patient population or other factor that significantly increases the risks (or decreases the acceptability of the risks) associated with the use of the drug product.

-If there is uncertainty about whether the exemption criteria are met, the potential sponsor-investigator can seek advice from FDA on the applicability of the IND regulations (§ 312.2(e)).
+If there is uncertainty about whether the exemption criteria above are met, the potential sponsor-investigator can seek advice from FDAConsults external site (opens in a new window) or the FDA on the applicability of the IND regulations (§ 312.2(e)).

 Step3

-The potential sponsor-investigator of a clinical investigation using a marketed drug is responsible for determining whether the investigation meets the criteria for an IND exemption.
+The sponsor-investigator of a clinical investigation of a drug or biologic is responsible for making the initial determination of whether the investigation meets the criteria for an IND exemption.

 Step4